The Enigma of Organisational Culture

-If you think, “well, we’re still meeting our targets”, then you’ve missed the point.
-Even though you are hitting those targets you’re killing moral, losing some great people, and costing the organisation through lost opportunity and greater output and success.
+If you think, “well, we’re still meeting our targets," you’ve missed the point.
+Even though you are hitting those targets, you’re killing morale, losing some great people, and costing the organisation through lost opportunity and greater output and success.

 Happy workers perform FAR better, offer more innovative ideas, talk positively about their organisation and LIVE the values and underpinning behaviours the organisation has agreed with them.

-If you want to “bring people with you”, then take the time to learn about them and they will help clean the culture for you (Jarrett, 2010).
+If you want to “bring people with you," then take the time to learn about them; they will help clean the culture for you (Jarrett, 2010).

 Unhappy workers in a toxic environment will create unconscious and conscious saboteurs, cost you FAR more in staff turnover, cause more errors, attract more complaints and breed discontent within teams.

 Having processes and having HR ensure people are encouraged to speak their thoughts and say how they truly feel is not enough!
-Research shows that in some cases, 50% of employees still don’t feel safe doing so and therefore don’t speak out (Carroll et al., 2017).
+Research shows that in some cases, 50% of employees still feel unsafe doing so and therefore don’t speak out (Carroll et al., 2017).

-An organisations OC is not just to have a content and motivated workforce, it also attracts your customer's attention which research shows attracts them to not just your organisation but your brand image as well (Rossi and Krey, 2019).
+An organisation's OC is not just to have a content and motivated workforce; it also attracts your customer's attention, which research shows attracts them to your organisation and your brand image (Rossi and Krey, 2019).
 You can’t buy that!

 How can we improve our Organisational Culture?

-Actually, I believe that if you think you need to do something different because of the lockdown and enforced remote working, then, in my opinion, you were missing something key before lockdown started.
-OC is OC, regardless whether your people are in the office or working remotely.
-What I mean is yes, we may need different approaches, being more creative by designing engaging online interactions, but the essence of OC is still the same.
+I believe that if you think you need to do something different because of the lockdown and enforced remote working, then, in my opinion, you were missing something key before the lockdown started.
+OC is OC, regardless of whether your people are in the office or working remotely.
+We may need different approaches and to be more creative by designing engaging online interactions, but the essence of OC is still the same.
 We should always have been:

 However, if I am working remotely, especially from home, that is now my workspace.
-The person with the most impact on my workspace is usually the person who checks in with me, my manager/team leader.
-It, therefore, stands to reason that if my lifeline to the office is one person, they may not have a great impact on my workspace and my wellbeing.
+The person with the most impact on my workspace usually checks in with me, my manager/team leader.
+Therefore, it stands to reason that if my lifeline to the office is one person, they may not correctly impact my workspace and well-being.

-If you do not have a manager who is well trained in managing others, the impact will generally not be great and again, people leave managers (Onnis, 2018).
-So involve your whole team and employ our ROPE concept (Remote Office Pairing for Engagement) to ensure people are truly connected to their work colleagues and office workspace discussions as well.
+If you do not have a well-trained manager, the impact will generally not be great, and again, people leave managers (Onnis, 2018).
+So involve your whole team and employ our ROPE concept (Remote Office Pairing for Engagement) to ensure people are truly connected to their work colleagues and office workspace discussions.